catzy007/catzy007.github.io/posts/2025-03-15-portable-workstation-with-egpu-thunderbolt-dock/content.md

 reboot
 ```

-Then install Nvidia drivers by opening `Software & Updates > Additional Drivers`
+Then Authorize TB dock and install Nvidia drivers by opening `Software & Updates > Additional Drivers`
 or using command line below.
 ```
 sudo ubuntu-drivers list